hafnium49/phosphobot/README.md

 # Aloha Lite

-This repository provides a minimal web stack for controlling Phosphobot to dispense fluids and capture snapshots when the robot reaches a target pose.
-The stack is composed of FastAPI services for robot control and vision capture, served behind a Traefik gateway together with a very small front-end.
+This repository provides a complete robotics stack for controlling Phosphobot to dispense fluids and capture snapshots when the robot reaches a target pose.
+The stack includes the full phosphobot system with FastAPI services for robot control and vision capture, served behind a Traefik gateway with a web front-end.

 ## Features

+- **Complete Phosphobot Integration** - Full phosphobot system included as a git subtree
 - **Robust error handling** with structured responses and timeouts
 - **Resource cleanup** to prevent memory leaks
 - **Health checks** for all services